IonianWeddingsLimited/web/README.md

 ### Short Open Tags

-They are used everywhere in the code already it is not a recomended practice.
+They are used everywhere in the code already it is not a recommended practice.
 Changed in a couple of places but not all places were updated.

 ### File encoding

-Files are encoded not UTF-8, this generates issues with current PHP configurations.
-Started to convert those files to UTF-8 using the following:
+Not all files are encoded as UTF-8!!!
+Currently identified at least two different encoding WINDOWS-1252 and UTF-8 as being in use.

+Run the following command for all the filess (see fixiconv.sh script):

     iconv -f WINDOWS-1252 -t utf-8 invoice.php > invoice.new.php

 ### PHP/MySQL driver

-The old mysql driver is used, rewrite is recomended so that the code is updated
+The old mysql driver is used, rewrite is recommended so that the code is updated